 options rd.luks.name=11111111-aaaa-bbbb-cccc-111111111111=cryptlvm1 rd.luks.name=22222222-dddd-eeee-ffff-222222222222=cryptlvm2 root=/dev/cryptlvm1/root rw

-→ Unlocks the LUKS container with the given UUID and maps it to /dev/mapper/NAME
+• rd.luks.name=UUID=NAME: This option unlocks the LUKS container using the specified UUID and maps it to /dev/mapper/NAME.

 Now is time to set a root password: